Camping at all state parks now requires a reservation.

 What if I can't get a reservation for a holiday weekend?

-In 2013, all three campgrounds will be available for reservations, including Chimney View Campground.
+All three campgrounds are available for reservations during the summer season, including Chimney View Campground.
 If all our campsites are reserved on a holiday weekend, then we will have none available for first-come, first-serve campers.
 There are several nearby camping areas that may meet your needs, or you may want to check with other Colorado State Parks.
 Typically, we send out a news release within two weeks of a holiday weekend to let you know which parks still have campsites available - check the main Colorado State Parks page for more information.

 Can I make a reservation for this weekend? ...for tonight?